Clarissa Caldwell Lathrop: Social reformer and autobiographer

 Immediately upon her release, Lathrop went before the New York State Legislature.
 She described her experience and the necessity for reform.
-After making another fruitless effort the succeeding year, she found herself homeless and penniless, and dependent upon a cousin's generosity for shelter and support, forced to begin her new life under the most difficult circumstances.
+After making another effort the succeeding year, she found herself homeless and penniless, and dependent upon a cousin's generosity for shelter and support, forced to begin her new life under the most difficult circumstances.

 Lathrop collected money for a charitable society on a commission, spending her evenings studying stenography and typewriting.
 She soon started a business of her own and was successful as a court stenographer.
 Ten years after her release, she wrote her book, A Secret Institution, which was a history of her own life, written in the style of a novel, and descriptive of what she experienced or witnessed while an inmate of the Utica asylum.

 Keeping true to her vow “to devote the rest of [her] life to the cause of the insane,” Lathrop formed the Lunacy Law Reform and the Anti-Kidnapping Leagues.
 The Leagues provided legal services to asylum patients who felt they were victims of a corrupt legal system.
 The goal of the leagues was to “protect sane people from false imprisonment.”
 Both groups had helped several individuals who had been unjustly incarcerated secure their freedom.
 The Lunacy Law Reform League in 1889, was a national organization having its headquarters in New York City, of which she was secretary and national organizer.